 I was going to start this post with the definition of multiplication, but since I don’t understand it, I’ll spare you.
 (I never was very good at math).
-However, the topic of multiplication was mentioned at the end of a recent praise service at the Arabic Baptist Church in Murfreesboro.
-Let me back up a bit…
+However, the topic of multiplication was mentioned in a praise service several years ago at the Arabic Baptist Church in Murfreesboro, Tennessee.

-The church celebrated a delayed Christmas gathering with members of our sister Arabic church on Nolensville Road in Nashville.
-After a wonderful pot luck meal, which I must say, our Arab congregants have embraced wholeheartedly; we moved into the sanctuary for a time of praise and worship.
-This was led by Pastor Nathan Awad, who leads the Nashville church.
+The church was celebrating Christmas with members of their sister Arabic church in Nashville.
+After a wonderful potluck meal, which I must say, our Arab-American congregants have embraced wholeheartedly, we moved into the sanctuary for a time of praise and worship.
+The service was led by Pastor Nathan Awad, who leads the Nashville church.

-I smiled as I listened to this analogy…watching both young men lead us to the Throne of Grace in worship, Word and wisdom.
-I thought…how long did Raouf have with these men?
-Then I remembered — 3 years — just like our Lord.
-He did not even know them before that!
-It was God who brought them into Raouf’s life, and Raouf who saw the potential and worked with it.
-He invested his time, but most important his love, wisdom and encouragement.
+I smiled as I listened to this analogy…watching both young men lead us to the throne of Grace in worship, word, and wisdom.
+I tried to remember how long Raouf had with those men.
+Then I realized it was three years—just like our Lord.
+It was God who brought them into my husband’s life, and Raouf who saw the potential and worked with it.
+He invested his time, but most important his love, wisdom, and encouragement.

 As I thought on this, others came to mind who perhaps were not as eager to invest in others.
-How many times do we hold on to a ministry or position — afraid that someone might take it from us, we may no longer be in the spotlight, or they might do things differently?
-I don’t know what made Raouf different other than he followed the example of His Lord.
-Everywhere we moved around the Middle East and North Africa, Raouf was always “working himself out of a job”.
-We never knew when the door would close, so Raouf immediately began investing in those the Lord was preparing to carry the vision forward.
+How many times do we hold on to a ministry or position—afraid that someone might take it from us, we may no longer be in the spotlight, or they might do things differently?
+I don’t know what made Raouf different other than he followed the example of his Lord.
+Everywhere we moved around the Middle East and North Africa, Raouf was always “working himself out of a job.”
+We never knew when the door would close, so Raouf immediately began investing in those the Lord was preparing to carry the work forward.

-He worked Himself out of a job — and left it for us to continue.
+Jesus worked himself out of a job and left it for us to continue.
 What am I holding onto today that is keeping someone else from having the blessing of seeing God work in their life?
 What about you?